Lu0928/DSA4213-Assignment3/README.md

 # Assignment 3: Fine-tuning DistilBERT for Sentiment Analysis

-[cite_start]This repository contains the code and documentation for Assignment 3, which explores fine-tuning pretrained Transformer models for a downstream task[cite: 2].
+This repository contains the code and documentation for Assignment 3, which explores fine-tuning pretrained Transformer models for a downstream task.
 The project focuses on sentiment analysis using the IMDb dataset.

 ## 📝 Table of Contents
 * [Project Overview](#-project-overview)